 Are There Any MiraLAX Lawsuits?

 There have been MiraLAX kidney injury lawsuits and some lawyers are making a push for these cases.
-Our firm is not handling MiraLAX cases.
-If you are looking for an attorney for your MiraLAX claim, they are just a Google search away.
+Our law firm is not handling MiraLAX lawsuits.
+If you are looking for an attorney for your MiraLAX lawsuit, they are just a Google search away.

 It is important to remember that no one is saying there should be a MiraLax recall, at least not that I have heard.
 But should there be a warning that says that there is a risk of oxalate nephropathy, irreversible kidney injury, or agitation in children from using MiraLAX?
 I guess this CHOP study will be a step towards that.